eugeneteoh/greenaug/README.md

 - `greenaug.greenaug_mask.GreenAugMask`: This uses a masking network to isolate backgrounds as dark pixels during inference.
 One first needs to train a masking network (see instructions below).

 - `greenaug.generative_augmentation.GenerativeAugmentation`: This is an implementation of generative augmentation (e.g. [CACTI](https://arxiv.org/abs/2212.05711), [GenAug](https://arxiv.org/abs/2302.06671), [ROSIE](https://arxiv.org/abs/2302.11550)).
-The implementation is close to ROSIE, but with open source models (Grounding DINO, Segment Anything, Stable Diffusion).
+The implementation is close to ROSIE but with open-source models (Grounding DINO, Segment Anything, Stable Diffusion).

 These augmentation methods can be integrated during policy learning (imitation or reinforcement).
-In our experiments, we used [ACT](https://github.com/tonyzhaozh/act) and (Coarse-to-fine Q-Network)[https://github.com/younggyoseo/CQN].
+In our experiments, we used [ACT](https://github.com/tonyzhaozh/act) and [Coarse-to-fine Q-Network](https://github.com/younggyoseo/CQN).

 ## Installation